Finding The Right Industrial Design Company

 It’s critical to seek out design firms that keep the user and other key stakeholders at the center of their design strategy.
 In some industries, such as the medical device space, companies are required to demonstrate that they have conducted thorough user studies.

 It is just good practice to design products with the user at the heart of the development strategy.
-The reason this work is mandated is because good design practices will ultimately mitigate patient risk and prevent bad outcomes.
+The reason this work is mandated is that good design practices will ultimately mitigate patient risk and prevent bad outcomes.
 If you’re designing for your user, you’re aligned with the law.

 Getting Started With An Industrial Design Company